neural-nils/1D-CNN_for_DNA/readme.md

 {136}
 ~~~

 Very good.
-The output above shows indicates a length of 136 for all species.
+The output above indicates a length of 136 for all species.

 Next, we need to convert the reads into the one-hot encoded format that will be well-suited to fit into our 1D convolutions: